Definitive Guide to Customer Experience Management

 You can think of CRM as a way of keeping records of customers, their purchases, and interactions.
 It is mainly focused on increasing sales.

 In contrast, customer experience management focuses on improving the entire customer journey.
 Instead of just increasing sales, it ensures that every interaction with your brand is smooth and enjoyable.
-Particularly, CXM looks at what customers like and dislike.
+Particularly in 2025, CXM looks at what customers like and dislike.

 CXM vs. CRM

-Main Focus Managing customer relationships and sales Enhancing the entire customer journey and client experience
+Main Focus Enhancing the customer journey Managing customer relationships and sales

 1. Create a Customer Journey Map